-In addition to complying with the relevant policies 4 or 5 of the Plan, development in the parish should have full regard to the following design principles:
+All development in the parish should have full regard to the following design principles:

-- The form, scale, siting and landscaping of all new buildings should be such that they sit discreetly in the landscape and do not have a negative impact on the streetscape or setting of traditional buildings in the neighbourhood. - Floor plans which create large roof spans likely to be either unacceptably shallow in pitch or overly large for the landscape setting should be avoided. - Where designs are proposed that are intended to follow the traditional vernacular style they must demonstrate that they are in accordance with the guidance set out in the relevant 'Chiltern Building Design Guide' Technical Supplements. - Where development is proposed that is contemporary in character it should demonstrate that the materials proposed complement local traditional materials. - Protection of the intrinsically dark skies of the parish and AONB by minimising light pollution through adherence to the appropriate industry guidelines. - Applications for development in the immediate vicinity of any of the Settlement Areas defined in Policy 1 should give consideration to the Design Statement and Guidance for that Settlement Area.
+- The form, scale, siting and landscaping of all new buildings should be such that they sit discreetly in the landscape and do not have a negative impact on the streetscape or setting of traditional buildings in the neighbourhood. - Floor plans which create large roof spans likely to be either unacceptably shallow in pitch or overly large for the landscape setting should be avoided. - Where designs are proposed that are intended to follow the traditional vernacular style they must demonstrate that they are in accordance with the guidance set out in the relevant 'Chilterns Buildings Design Guide' Technical Supplements. - Where development is proposed that is contemporary in character it should demonstrate that the materials proposed complement local traditional materials. - Protection of the intrinsically dark skies of the parish and AONB by minimising light pollution through adherence to the appropriate industry guidelines. - Applications for development in the immediate vicinity of any of the Settlement Areas defined in Policy 1 should give consideration to the Design Statement and Guidance for that Settlement Area.